winitzki/scall/tutorial/programming_dhall.md

 However, it turns out that these two functions work in the same way for non-empty lists.
 Let us see how some sample data is zipped by these functions:

-todo: figure out why padding and truncating are the same here

 ```dhall
 let _ = assert : NELF/toList (Pair Natural Natural) (zipNELF_padding Natural nel123 Natural nel12345) ≡ [